pshouse/hrifurniture.github.com/_posts/articles/2013-03-11-prose-bootstrap.md

 ---
 layout: article
-title: Introducing HRI Furniture
+title: Introducing HRI Furniture's New Website
-abstract: Providers of workspace furnishings since 1949
+abstract: We're imporving our our home on the Web.
 author_twitter:
 author:
 categories: